Yandex Cloud

 gRPC API

-2. Click for the cluster you need and select Delete.
+2. Click for the cluster in question, select Delete, and confirm the deletion.

 yc managed-greenplum cluster delete <cluster_name_or_ID>